 In a 2018 survey, McKinsey and Company found that only 16 percent of organizations reported improved performance after their digital transformations.
 Businesses can increase their chance of a successful digital transformation by engaging in proper planning and prioritizing user experience at every step, starting with infrastructure.
 All these new digital business processes have to be properly planned and streamlined, and this can only be achieved through stage-by-stage monitoring and analysis.

 Thus, digital transformation shouldn't stop with digitalization.
-To sustain the reality and reap benefits on a long run, businesses should consider monitoring not only at an infrastructure level, but also the different layers involving websites, networks, applications, infrastructure, cloud, hybrid cloud, private cloud (due to compliance reasons), the user experience, and work-from-home infrastructure; preferably from a single console.
+To sustain the reality and reap benefits on a long run, businesses should consider monitoring not only at an infrastructure level, but also the different layers involving websites, networks, applications, cloud, hybrid cloud, private cloud (due to compliance reasons), the user experience, and work-from-home infrastructure; preferably from a single console.